Sellafield: Plutonium records discrepancy

 On 17 February 2005, the UK Atomic Energy Authority reported that 29.6 kg of plutonium was unaccounted for in auditing records at the Sellafield nuclear fuel reprocessing plant.
 The operating company, the British Nuclear Group, described this as a discrepancy in paper records and not as indicating any physical loss of material.
 They pointed out that the error amounted to about 0.5%, whereas International Atomic Energy Agency regulations permit a discrepancy up to 1% as the amount of plutonium recovered from the reprocessing process never precisely matches the pre-process estimates.

 The inventories in question were accepted as satisfactory by Euratom, the relevant regulatory agency.

 Waste Vitrification Plant sabotage

 In 2000, wires on six robotic arms that moved vitrified glass blocks were deliberately cut by staff, putting the vitrification plant out of operation for three days.

 2005 THORP plant leak

-On 19 April 2005 83,000 litres of radioactive waste was discovered to have leaked in the THORP reprocessing plant from a cracked pipe into a huge stainless steel-lined concrete sump chamber built to contain leaks.
+On 19 April 2005, around 83000 L of hot nitric acid containing dissolved radioisotopes was discovered to have leaked in the THORP reprocessing plant from a cracked pipe into a huge stainless steel-lined concrete sump chamber built to contain leaks.